cpique/cpique.github.io/_posts/2019-04-21-Boxing-and-unboxing.md

 icon: fa-dot-circle-o
 ---

-Before starting, you should know that in C# you can work with 3 different types: value, reference and pointer types.
+Before starting, you should know that in C# you can work with 3 different types: *value*, *reference* and *pointer* types.
 'Boxing' and 'unboxing' are processes that work with value and reference types.
 'Value types' (int, char, float, double, bool and so on) are stored in the stack, whereas 'reference types' are stored in the managed heap.